 Mary Thurn from Cornell University guides us through the process of patching small weak or bare spots.

 Want more?
-Download the free iBook, Lawn Care: The Easiest Steps to an Attractive Environmental Asset and visit IPM for Landscapes, Parks & Golf Courses.
+Download the free iBook, Lawn Care: The Easiest Steps to an Attractive Environmental Asset , also available on the Cornell Turfgrass website, and visit IPM for Landscapes, Parks & Golf Courses.